-If you’re not familiar with the term “secondment”, you’re not alone.
+If you’re not familiar with the term “secondment,” you’re not alone.
 Despite its esoteric vibe, the concept is easy to understand.
-A secondment (sometimes referred to as a “job rotation”) is a chance to temporarily work on a different team within your organization, or in some cases, for a different organization entirely.
+A secondment (sometimes referred to as a “job rotation”) is a chance for an employee to temporarily work on a different team within their organization, or in some cases, for a different organization entirely.
 Think of secondments as the on-the-job equivalent of exchange student programs.
-And just like exchange programs, they’re an excellent learning opportunity.

 The word “secondment” comes from the Latin secundare, by way of the Middle French seconder: “to assist.”
 Très chic!

 Maybe you want to develop a skill that could benefit you and your team.
-Maybe you’ve started to feel burned out and need a change.
+Maybe you’re burned out and need a change.
 Maybe you’ve plateaued in your current role and are looking for a springboard to launch you into the next phase of your career.
 A secondment could be just the thing.
-They offer a more intensive learning experience than classroom or online courses, and you get to put your new knowledge to use immediately and continuously.
-No theory or hypotheticals here – this is real and hands-on.
+They offer a more intensive learning experience than classroom or online courses, and you get to put your new knowledge to use immediately – it’s real, and it’s hands-on.

 Atlassian has a long-running secondment program, which has helped scores of team members grow their skills and invigorate their careers without leaving the company.
-“Secondments are a great opportunity for my team to experience a new functional area in a fast and furious way,” says Raj Sarkar, who leads marketing for Confluence and Trello.
-In this era of increasingly specialized skillsets and tough competition for the most talented workers, secondments are a win for both employees and employers.
+“Secondments are a great opportunity for my team to experience a new functional area in a fast and furious way,” says Raj Sarkar, former marketing lead for Confluence and Trello.
+In this era of increasingly specialized skillsets and tough competition for the most talented workers, these temporary transfers are a win for both employees and employers.

 How do secondments work?

-There are two types of secondments: internal and external.
-Internal secondments happen inside a single company, external secondments happen between companies.
+There are two types of secondments: internal (which happen within a single company) and external (which happen between companies).
 For purposes of this article, we’ll focus on the internal type.